On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: The Wave Function of a Scattered Particle

-{From the Klein-Gordon and Dirac equations, we find in the eikonal approximation the wave function for a particle that scatters on a relativistic beam.
+{From the Klein-Gordon and Dirac equations, we find in the eikonal approximation the wave function of a particle being scattered on an ultrarelativistic beam.
 The Klein-Gordon equation for a particle of mass $m$, four-momentum $p_\mu$, moving in a four-potential $A_\mu^{(N)}$ is

-The wave function $\Phi$ in the eikonal approximation is
+The wave function $\Phi$ in the eikonal approximation is \cite{AIA96}

 The amplitude $f$ and the phase $S$ of this wave function can be expanded into a series of the reciprocal powers of the momentum $f_k \sim p^{-k}, \chi_k^{(N)} \sim p^{-k}$ respectively: